cloudfoundry/diego-release/docs/instance-identity.md

 ### Enabling Instance Identity

-Instance Identity can be enabled by setting the following properties in the deployment manifest:
+Instance Identity is enabled by default in cf-deployment.

-- `diego.executor.instance_identity_ca_cert`: The CA certificate used to sign the app container's certificate.
-- `diego.executor.instance_identity_key`: The private key of the given CA certificate.

 ### Requirements